Aging and Death

 Or if you simply wish to talk about death, or if you or someone close to you is facing death, please feel free to contact me.
 I am available to talk with you about ways I might be of service to you, your family, or the person who is dying.

 Finally, no matter how you chose to approach them, death and dying are one of the most powerful teachers available to us, and opening to them, challenging as it can be, has the potential for deep inner growth.
 All of us must face these teachers one way or another, and the more consciously we do so, the less we are driven by our unconscious, and often unnecessary, fears and emotions.
-Despite living in a culture that turns away from death, we each have the inner strength to face death openly, though doing it together is a far richer and more comforting experience.
+Despite living in a culture that turns away from death, we each have the inner strength to face death openly, though doing it in the company of others is a far richer and more comforting experience.
 I wish you strength and courage in your own experiences with death, and pray that you may find ease of mind and heart for your sake and those around you.